I don’t hope that anything I write sucks, of course.

 Those times when you’re thinking, “I can’t promote my website; it sucks,” or, “Oof, I really wish my footage were stronger,” or, “This bio is garbage; please don’t read it,” you’re really just protecting yourself.

-But what you’re protecting yourself against is the inevitable — the FUTURE you.
+But what you’re protecting yourself against is NOT failure or judgment or rejection.
+What you’re protecting yourself against is the inevitable — the FUTURE you.

 Future you is more talented, better trained, more deeply invested in relationships, more experienced, and better equipped to do these things you’re currently judging yourself about.

 So… you’re pretty much — in your current youness — protecting yourself against future you, whom you believe will judge you for ever having let any of this stuff out into the world.

 Why is future you suddenly a dick about all the growth you’ll have experienced by then?